On cusps and flat tops: Introduction

 The paper is structured as follows.
 In the next section we introduce the class of cusp maps.
 Then we prove some elementary distortion estimates.
-In Section \ref{sec:unst} we define the natural extension and prove existence of the unstable manifold.
-In Section \ref{sec:idvl} we show the existence of useful regularly returning intervals.
-We then use these intervals to find a finite generating partition with good Markov properties and prove the dynamical volume lemma in Section \ref{sec:dvl}.
-In Section \ref{sec:pesin} we show the existence of a Pesin partition of the natural extension.
-All results up to here are for arbitrary ergodic invariant probability measures with positive finite Lyapunov exponent.
-In Section \ref{sec:ledrappartition} we start the study of absolutely continuous measures and prove Theorem \ref{thm:response}.
-In the final section we study induced Markov maps.
+In Section~\ref{sec:unst} we define the natural extension and prove existence of the unstable manifold.
+In Section~\ref{sec:idvl} we show the existence of useful regularly returning intervals.
+We then use these intervals to find a finite generating partition with good Markov properties and prove the dynamical volume lemma in Section~\ref{sec:dvl}.
+In Section~\ref{sec:pesin} we show the existence of a Pesin partition of the natural extension.
+All results up to here are for an arbitrary ergodic invariant probability measure with positive finite Lyapunov exponent.
+In Section~\ref{sec:ledrappartition} we start the study of absolutely continuous measures and prove Theorem~\ref{thm:response}.
+In the following section we study induced Markov maps.
+Then in Section~\ref{sec:posentropy} we outline the proofs of Theorem~\ref{thm:UnstableBis} and Proposition~\ref{prop:fibres}.
+To finish up, in Section~\ref{sec:cheb} we present some cusp maps conjugate to the Chebyshev map $x \mapsto 4x(1-x)$ and look at some of their invariant measures.